Creating a Step-by-Step User Interface with the ASP.NET 2.0 Wizard Control: Improving and Customizing the User Experience

 Adding a Completed Step

-we might want to include a summary page after the Finish button is clicked that shows the values of the new employee record
+After finishing a wizard, many include a Completed step that summarizes the action(s) performed.
+For the Add Employee Wizard demo, we might want to include a summary page after the Finish button is clicked that shows the values of the new employee record the user just created.
+To add a Completed step, simply add a new

-property set to Complete.
+property set to Complete

 The following declarative markup adds a Completed step to the Add Employee Wizard demo.
 This step appears as the last step

-in the Wizard and has its StepType property set to Complete.
-The HTML and Web controls within the
+in the Wizard and has its StepType

 step displays summary information, including Label controls that hold the values entered by the user: